ever-co/ever-demand/README.md

 ## 💡 What's New

-We released [Ever Gauzy Teams](https://github.com/ever-co/ever-gauzy-teams) - an Open Work and Project Management Platform.
+We released [Ever Teams](https://github.com/ever-co/ever-teams) - an Open Work and Project Management Platform.
-Please check <https://github.com/ever-co/ever-gauzy-teams> and make it ⭐ on GitHub!
+Please check <https://github.com/ever-co/ever-teams> and make it ⭐ on GitHub!
 It's built with a React / ReactNative stack and connects to headless [Ever Gauzy Platform](https://github.com/ever-co/ever-gauzy) APIs.

 ## 🌟 What is it